-My today’s recipe is sweet and spicy mango chutney which is served as a condiment with any Indian meal.
-But if you are crazy like me you can devour it on its own!
+This sweet and spicy mango chutney is mainly served as a condiment with any Indian meal even at restaurants and you will find many bottled version of it in the supermarkets.
+But the homemade mango chutney has charm of its own!
+This is so yumm that if you are crazy like me, you will devour it on its own!
 This mango chutney is made of green mangoes which are raw and firm.
 Green mangoes are usually quite sour which creates an amazing flavor when combined with spices and sweetness.

-There are uncountable varieties of mango chutneys available across India.
+There are uncountable varieties of mango chutney available across India.
 These were mainly made at home by our mothers and grandmothers but now are widely available commercially in supermarkets.
 But for me anything home-made is a winner and this recipe of mango chutney is from my ma-in-law’s kitchen.
-She used to make this mango chutney a lot earlier, but recently she made it especially for me which had to be shared with you all.
-This mango chutney is so tasty that you will try to find new excuses to get a spoon-full of this deliciousness, but never get enough of it!
+She used to make this mango chutney frequently earlier, but recently she made it especially for me which had to be shared with you all.
+This mango chutney is so tasty that you will try to find new excuses to get a spoon-full of this deliciousness every now & then to beat the tropical heat, but still would never get enough of it!
 Trust me!

 - Raw mango – 500 gms, peel and pitted

 - Alum [It is called Fitkari in Hindi] granules – 1 tsp